lrodrigoaguado/kafkaAzureBackupRestore/README.md

 ## Objectives

-The objective of this repo is to test the different capabilities of the existing Partitioners for using Azure Blob Storage as a way to backup (and later recover) the data in a Kafka topic.
+The objective of this repo is to test the different capabilities of the existing Partitioners for using Azure Blob Storage as a way to backup and later recover the data in a Kafka topic.
 For that, we will use Azure Blob Storage Sink and Source Connectors.
+Ideally, the recovery process should allow the recovery of data belonging to certain dates only.

 ## Disclaimer